AdrianNiu/nlp/README.md

 Corpus

 In linguistics and NLP, corpus (literally Latin for body) refers to a collection of texts.
 Such collections may be formed of a single language of texts, or can span multiple languages -- there are numerous reasons for which multilingual corpora (the plural of corpus) may be useful.
 Corpora may also consist of themed texts (historical, Biblical, etc.).
 Corpora are generally solely used for statistical linguistic analysis and hypothesis testing.

+Tokenization is the process of demarcating and possibly classifying sections of a string of input characters.
+The resulting tokens are then passed on to some other form of processing.
+The process can be considered a sub-task of parsing input